AI agent security platform

 Why it matters

-Loose CORS can expose authenticated browser requests to untrusted origins.
+Unsafe CORS trust can expose authenticated browser responses to an attacker-controlled origin.

 VibeLint behavior